coderefinery/coderefinery.org/content/tasks.md

   looks interesting and easy to you.
 Ask on chat or mention `@bast` if you want more context about any of these.

-- List on <https://coderefinery.org/join/individuals/> the steps that need to be done by a new person.

-- Set up a Zenodo community.
+- Go through TO-DO items from [the 2022 kick-off event](https://hackmd.io/@coderefinery/kickoff2022) and port them to this document.

 ## Tasks where we struggle and can use help

+- Create a governance charter for a non-profit organization which could be the follow-up organization for CodeRefinery.

 - Outreach, newsletter, social media.
 You can help us with blogs, drafting newsletter, engaging in relevant social media posts.

-- Create a governance charter for a non-profit organization which could be the follow-up organization for CodeRefinery.

 - Event management.
 We have many folks who like to develop lessons or teach or help but who do not